 “We decided that each group would choose three projects,” explains Goodall.
 “One to help people, one to help animals, and one to help the environment.
 And the main message would be each one has made some impact every single day.”

 The Roots & Shoots program encourages participants to find issues within the community and take action themselves.
-Many alumni who have been through the Roots & Shoots Program are now out in the world in various prominent positions.
-“And they somehow hang on to the values they acquired when they were members of Roots & Shoots,” adds Goodall.
+Many alumni who have been through the Roots & Shoots Program are now out in the world, and frequently occupy prominent or influential positions.

 “That’s what I love about Roots & Shoots,” she continues.
 “It’s the young people choosing what to do and getting out there and doing it.
 Feeling empowered.
 And that’s the way to stop feeling hopeless.”